 Let’s say you want to patent a ball.

 Your patent attorney argues your invention to the U.S. Patent and Trademark Office (USPTO).
-The USPTO responds with, “No, it’s not sufficiently unique.”
-Your attorney comes back to you and says, “The USPTO says it’s not sufficiently unique.”
+The USPTO responds, “No, it’s not sufficiently unique.”
+Your attorney returns to you and says, “The USPTO says it’s not sufficiently unique.”

 You send your attorney back to the USPTO with, “A red ball that floats in the air, tracks flies and mosquitoes, and kills them with laser energy.”